mmerc00/planner-repo/README.md

 <img src="assets/screenshotPR.png">

--Collaborated with Tiffany Lombardi, Michael Habert, James Kim, Nathan Paecchi and Cammeryne Sullivan
+-Collaborated with classmats to present this planner

 -we first added blocks to the HTML with the help of Michael